Igrium/mc-world-export/doc/replay.md

 For `armature` rigs, these values are defined relative to the bind pose, and in `multipart` rigs, they are defined relative to the entity root. *The exception to this is the transform entry for the entity root, which is defined in world space.*

 Any of these values may be omitted, but due to the fact that *what* a number represents is determined by its position the list, if a value is omitted, none of the data after it may be defined.
 For instance, if translation is omitted, the entry cannot contain a scale value.
+When parsed, omitted values fall back to the previous frame, or if  they haven't been specified at all, the identity value (true for visibility).

 ***Transform entry example:***